tom-tan/ep3/README.md

 ```console
 $ ep3-runner <cwl> [job]
 ```
-It prints the log and debug outputs in [JSON Lines](http://jsonlines.org) format.
+It prints the log and debug outputs to stderr and prints the output object to stdout.
+Both types of outputs are printed in [JSON Lines](http://jsonlines.org) format.

 Here is an example:
 ```console